Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 This plugin allows you to automatically generate and display a legend for a graph.
 It is based on the design plugin.

-Note: the legend will not be displayed if there is not enough space (except for the widget manually set by the user).
+Note: the legend will not be displayed if there is not enough space (except for the widget which were positioned with the 'setPosition' method).

 See the following [example code](../../examples/plugin-legend.html) for full usage.